technofocus-pte/secprodfndtndepth/Labs/Lab 01/Lab 01 - Securing identities with Microsoft Entra ID.md

 # **Lab 01 - Securing identities with Microsoft Entra ID**

+## Introduction

+Microsoft Entra is our new product family that encompasses all of Microsoft’s identity and access capabilities.
+The Entra family includes Microsoft Azure Active Directory (Azure AD), as well as two new product categories: Cloud Infrastructure Entitlement Management (CIEM) and decentralized identity.
+The products in the Entra family will help provide secure access to everything for everyone, by providing identity and access management, cloud infrastructure entitlement management, and identity verification.

+## Objectives

+- Redeem the Azure Pass and set up Multi-factor Authentication (MFA).
+- Configure a Conditional Access policy to restrict user access to the Sway application.

 ## Task 0: Sync Host environment time

 1. Login to the Lab Virtual Machine using the credentials provided on